lawrencela/LFG2022-computational-grammar/README.md

   This is a small LFG grammar designed to parse the following sentence structures.
 See testsuite.lfg for the relevant example sentences.

   1. Simple SVO
-  2. Exhaustive control without Inner Topicalisation
+  2. Exhaustive control
-  3. Partial control without Inner Topicalisation
+  3. Partial control
-  4. Non-control without Inner Topicalisation
+  4. Non-control
   5. Exhaustive control with Inner Topicalisation
   6. Partial control with Inner Topicalisation
   7. Non-control with Inner Topicalisation